geneseframework/genese/src/complexity/README.md

 ### 4.1 Folder reports

 The dashboard's header presents the global statistics of the analyzed project.
-These scores will give you an overview of its size.
+These scores will give you an overview of its global complexity.

 The main part of the page consist in two pairs of charts : the left one is about cognitive complexity and the other one about cyclomatic complexity.
 The "doughnut chart" is an overview of the distribution of the project's methods statuses (correct, warning and error).
-The information on the left are reminding warning and error thresholds (which can be customized), and display the number of methods by status.
+The statistics near this chart are reminding warning and error thresholds (which can be customized), and display the number of methods by status.

 The bar charts display the number of methods by complexity score.

-The first array displays the detailed information of each subfolder of the current one.
-The second presents informations of the files inside the current folder (but not the files inside its subfolders), and the third array displays the complexity scores of each method of each file located in the current folder or its subloders, sorted by decreasing cognitive complexity score.
+Below these charts, the first array displays the detailed information of each subfolder.
+The second presents information of the files inside the current folder (but not inside its subfolders), and the third array displays the complexity indexes of each method of each file located in the current folder or its subfolders, sorted by decreasing cognitive complexity index.

  ### 4.2 File reports